qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.7.x.md

 ## Minor improvements

-Except for the new features, Qdrant 1.7.0 improves and fixes some minor issues.
-Here is a list of the most important ones:
+Beyond introducing new features, Qdrant 1.7.0 enhances performance and addresses various minor issues.
+Here's a rundown of the key improvements:

 - Support of a [Manhattan distance](https://github.com/qdrant/qdrant/pull/3079) as a fourth metric